rvesse/lubm-uba/ReadMe.md

 #### Consolidation

 Using consolidation will reduce the number of files generated though total IO will be roughly the same.
-With `--consolidate Partial` you get a file per university (which can still be a lot of files at scale) while `--consolidate Full` will produce only a single file **but** will take longer because the IO to the single file can't be done in parallel.
+With `--consolidate Partial` you get a file per university (which can still be a lot of files at scale) while `--consolidate Full` will produce a single file per-thread which provides the least number of files while still giving good parallel throughput.

 #### Compression

 The `--compress` option trades processing power for substantially reduced IO.
 The reduced IO is invaluable at larger scales, for example with 8000 universities and `--consolidate Full` the compressed N-Triples output file is 2.5 GB while the uncompressed output is 85 GB.

-Using it with `--consolidate Full` may reduce overall performance because all the compression happens on a single thread whereas with other consolidation modes compression is spread across all threads.

 #### Output Format

 The value given for `--format` controls the output data format and can have an effect on the amount of IO done and the performance.

-`TURTLE` is the most compact format but is most expensive to produce because the reduction to prefixed name form takes time.  `NTRIPLES` and `OWL` are typically the fastest formats to produce.
+`TURTLE` is the most compact format but is most expensive to produce because the reduction to prefixed name form takes extra time.  `NTRIPLES` and `OWL` are typically the fastest formats to produce.

 #### Combining Compression and Consolidation